slowernews/wisdom-tldr/README.md

 > *'Use absence to increase respect and honor.' -- Robert Greene (16th law of power)*

+> *'Cleave from your family but then come back.
+You need to be independent and loyal at the same time.'*

 networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner

 ===